nesfit/RuleForge/README.md

 │   |   ├── 0_training
 │   |   ├── 1_attack
 │   |   ├── 2_target
-│   └── experiments # Dictionaries used for experiments
+    ├── recovered # Passwords recovered with RuleForge rules in experiment 4.4 │   └── experiments # Dictionaries used for experiments
-├── README.md
+├── rules # Rules generated with RuleForge in experiment 4.4 ├── README.md
 ├── poetry.lock
 ├── pyproject.toml